kerezsiz42/scanner-operator2/docs/DOCUMENTATION.md

 ## Backend Implementation

+In this chapter, we will review the main parts of the implemented operator and explain its purposes.

 ### The Main Function

 At the start we have put some initializing logic into the `Reconcile()` method which is not the best place such cases since the `cmd/main.go` is the actual function that sets up the `ScannerReconciler` struct with the manager.
 Doing it this way the expressions do not have to be guarded by if statements of `sync.Once` constructs.
 Here we create a new `JobObjectService` connect to the database and pass the database reference to the newly created `ScanService`.
 The reconciler will need references of both services in order to list scanned images and launch new scans.